 Contrast Your Colors

-If you have furniture or other items in a room that have bright colors to them, you can keep the attention on them and not the walls by keeping the room’s paint bright and subdued.
-For instance, leaving the walls white, off-white, or a similar shade will keep the attention focused on the contents of the room rather than the walls.
+If you have furniture or other items in a room with bright colors, you can keep the attention on them and not the walls by keeping the room’s paint luminous and subdued.
+For instance, leaving the walls white, off-white, or a similar shade will keep the attention focused on the room’s contents rather than the walls.
 This can be combined with other techniques, such as hanging mirrors or keeping items away from the wall and angled in the center of the room.

-For more ideas on how to make your rooms look larger, you can always schedule us for your painting needs.
-Whether you’re trying to expand the look of your room, or just need great quality painting, we are here for you!
+For more ideas on making your rooms look more extensive, you can schedule us for your painting needs.
+Whether you’re trying to expand the look of your room or need great-quality painting, we are here for you!